PeppeL-G/course-material/src/courses/client-server-communication/lectures.md

 # Lectures
-The pages [Lab Work](./laboratory-work/) and [Project Work](./project-work/) indicate when you're expected to view each lecture, but here's a list of all of them.
+The pages [Laboratory Work](./laboratory-work/) and [Project Work](./project-work/) indicate when you're expected to view each lecture, but here's a list of all of them.

 * [Using Shells](../../lectures/using-shells/)
 * [Vue](../../lectures/vue/)